Skip to main content

 2. Approve the requested scopes (see below).

 3. Google redirects back to Hero Marketer.
-The page replaces the Connect button with a loading state while it fetches the Google Ads accounts visible to your Google identity.
+The page replaces the Connect button with a loading state.
+It fetches the Google Ads accounts that your Google identity can see.

 4. If you have exactly one Google Ads account under that Google identity, Hero Marketer picks it automatically and finishes onboarding.